yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/kubernetes/overview.md

 ##### [sfPod](/docs/Integrations/kubernetes/kubernetes_monitoring_with_sfPod)

-sfPod is a collector that is installed on Kubernetes and runs as a DaemonSet on each worker node.
+sfPod is a collector that is installed on Kubernetes and runs as a DaemonSet on each worker node.It monitors the following elements of a Kubernetes environment:

 - Host, Pod & Container metrics
 - Resources such as deployments, Daemon Sets etc.